The Big Picture

 TrueNorth is a residential clinic where attendees undergo medically-supervised fasts and

 It is also the home of the TrueNorth Foundation including a research center,

 with on-site outpatient medical staff and facilities, a clinical lab, a speakers bureau

 federally-certified institutional review board (IRB) and can thus receive federal grants.

 They collaborate with the reknowned Buck

 ||Michael Greger MD -- runs the superb NutritionFacts web site

 with lots of evidence-based nutrition videos.

 For example, look up artery function.
-It tells you about the
+It tells us about the

 effects on cardiac and vascular health of coffee, chocolate, blueberries,